vygr/ChrysaLisp/docs/DIARY.md

 ## Lisp level binding

-What we eventually want is a Lisp level function `(hash obj) -> num` that let's call this VP method from Lisp code.
+What we eventually want is a Lisp level function `(hash obj) -> num` that lets us call this VP method from Lisp code.
 Currently there isn't one, so let's create a binding for it.

 Lisp bindings go in the `lisp.vp` files, in this case we will be adding a function into the `class/obj/lisp.vp` file.
 There are already bindings present